Paxson to Valdez

 Valdez Copper Center Wrangell-St Elias Glennallen Delta Junction Fairbanks

 Paxson Junction with the Denali Highway.
 This scenic, 133 mile/214 km route connects the Richardson Highway with Denali National Park and Preserve.
-The highway begins at Paxson Junction on the Richardson Highway and ends at Cantwell Junction where it merges with the Parks Highway.
-This highway is closed from October to mid-May.
+The highway begins at Paxson Junction on the Richardson Highway and ends at Cantwell Junction where it connects with the Parks Highway.
+The Denali Highway is closed from October to mid-May.
 This is a mostly gravel road and most rental car companies do not allow their vehicles to be driven on this road.

 Parking by Paxson Lake.